Plex's DVR Can Now Automatically Remove Commercials For You - Slashdot

 This is pretty much the worst possible way they could have done this.

-BeyondTV marked commercials, many years ago (Score:2)
+BeyondTV marked commercials, many years ago (Score:3)

 BeyondTV scanned recordings and marked the regions that looked like commercials, giving you chapter marks that allowed you to skip them.
 This was safer than automatically stripping those regions from the files, especially in the early versions where it wasn't as accurate as one might like.
 But eventually it was practically bulletproof.
 They never did add automatic commercial region removal, but the ability to script things was in there, and you could write a script that did remove those regions.
-I never
+I never bothered since all you had to do was hit the next chapter button and it instantly skipped over them.

+The only down side to this is that we are seeing more product placement.